segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 ### Writing your function

 When you click **Build** button, a code editor opens so you can configure your destination logic.
-Segment provides templates that make it simple to send data to the API Endpoint, and offers example code to help you get started.
+Segment provides templates that make it simple to send data to a JSON API or other common use cases.

-Start by replacing the generic endpoint provided with the API Endpoint for your tool or internal service.
+Start by replacing the generic endpoint provided with the API endpoint (URL) for your tool or internal service.

 ![Functions Editor](images/editor.png)

-Segment invokes your function, and a handler corresponding to the Segment message type, once for every event it receives from configured sources.
+For each event sent to your Destination Function, Segment invokes your function based on the event type.
 (Unless prevented by [Destination Filters](https://segment.com/docs/connections/destinations/destination-filters/)).

 You can define and export functions for each type in the [Segment Spec](https://segment.com/docs/connections/spec/) that you want to handle: